RWorkshop/Processing_Data_With_R/README.md

-# A-IntrotoR
+Introduction to R
 =================================

-Introduction to R

-My name is Kevin O'Brien (email: Kevin.obrien@ul.ie)

-Dublin R User Group        (www.meetup.com/DublinR) Contents
-Introduction to R	1
+1. Introduction to R
-What is R?
-1
+2. What is R?
-Working with R	4
+3. Working with R
-Packages	8
+4. Packages
-Using R's help commands	10
+5. Using R's help commands

-What is R?
+#### What is R?
 R is a statistical Environment for statistical computing and graphics, and is one of the major tools used in statistical research and in applications of statistics research.

 R is a suite of software facilities for: